tellytv/telly/README.md

 **When editing `-v` and `-p` paremeters, the host is always the left and the docker the right.
 Only change the left**

 For shell access while the container is running do `docker exec -it telly bash`.
+To retrieve telly version while the container is running do `docker exec -it telly telly --version`

 ## Setting up the application